Nazoon/Raytracing-Final-Assignment/README.md

 * Computing the direction that a refracted ray would take as it passes into a new medium.
 This was implemented in `raycolor.cpp`.
 	* This was taken from a paper found on the https://graphics.stanford.edu/ website, which is cited in the documentation.

-To implement caustics was a more interesting and difficult endeavour:
+To implement caustics (the pretty bright and dark spots of refracted light from a light source) was a more interesting and difficult endeavour:
 * Implemented a k-d tree similarly to the BVH tree found in A4.
 	* The k-d tree is used to store points of caustic light in an easily searchable way.
 * Implemented a range search function for the k-d tree.